eclipse-hawkbit/hawkbit/docs/content/concepts/authentication.md

 #### Swupdate Suricatta Configurations

-If the client is utilizing the SWUpdate Suricatta service, the configurations on the device or client side should also be adjusted as follows:
+If the client is utilizing the SWUpdate Suricatta service, the configurations on the device or client side should also be adjusted as follows.
+Remember to change id, url and certificate names to your needs.

 The location of the config file is `/etc/swupdate/swupdate.conf`